 If whiskey isn’t your cup of tea, don’t forget the hot cocoa (with marshmallows of course).
-Remember to pack waterproof flashlights with enough spare batteries as well to help you get around the campsite.
+Faveable suggests you pack waterproof flashlights with enough spare batteries as well to help you get around the campsite.
 Many well-known brands such as Klarus, FlashlightWorld, and Fenix offer a large selection of flashlights that are both waterproof and durable, right what you’ll need during your trip!

 Having a campfire at night with some whiskey or hot cocoa is fun and all, but you still need to see where you’re going when you have to take a leak!